nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Searching tasks with name: `find`

-Searches for a task with a name provided.
+Searches for tasks with a name provided.

 Format: `find KEYWORD`

+* Searches through ModuleBook 3.5 for tasks whose names contain `KEYWORD`.

 Examples: